 Lone Peak (11,251 ft) is one of the tallest peaks along the Wasatch Front, and hovers over Draper, Utah.
 You can't miss this peak - it is clearly visible from both Salt Lake & Utah Counties.
 On a clear day, you can see this magnificent summit from 100 miles away.
 Hiking Lone Peak is almost a rite of passage for many hikers and especially Peak Baggers.
 Although Lone Peak is not one of Utah's 8 Ultra Prominence Peaks, it does rank 98th on a list of Utah Peaks with 500 ft of prominence and is on the list of the Wastach 11ers (peaks over 11,000 ft).
 This intense hike is not for everyone - you must be very prepared for any kind of weather, and most importantly, prepared for a super intense hike that will literally take you all day.
 The hard work will be worth it though, as Lone Peak offers one of the best 360 degree views around.

-Today's blog post is from our guest, High Elevation Mountaineering.
-Nick Carnahan and Alex Lawhun recently completed an 18 mile day hike along the Oquirrh Ridgeline - a rarely hiked and unknown route to many.
+Today's blog post is from our guests Nick Carnahan and Alex Lawhun.
+They completed an 18 mile day hike along the Oquirrh Ridgeline - a rarely hiked and unknown route to many.
 What they encountered was more than they bargained for.
 Here is their story.

 Little Water Peak (9,606 ft) sits at the upper, East ridge, dividing Millcreek Canyon from Big Cottonwood Canyon.
 Little Water Peak is seldom visited, yet it offers great views of the surrounding peaks and a good look down into Millcreek Canyon.
 The summit is just above Dog Lake to the North, and while Dog Lake will have tons of people in the Summer months, Little Water Peak will offer a bit of solitude.
 This summit is safe to access year round.
 It only takes roughly 30 minutes from Dog Lake to the summit, so put it on your list!